simonprovost/UrbanMapper-Community/README.md

 As your data evolves or team members want new analyses, you can share and update the `Urban Pipeline` like a trained model, enabling others to run or extend the same workflow without rewriting code.

-**UrbanMapper Community**: please jump to the #Acknowledgments section below to learn more about the history of the project.
+**About the community-fork**: please scroll-down to the #Acknowledgments section below to learn more about the history of the project.

 ## Installation